AverageInfosec/nmap_automation/README.md

 outfile.xml <br/>
 this is the main output from nmap.
 You can also import this to a database.
 This file will be overwritten by each scan.<br/><br/><br/>

+You can use the reset.ps1 file to quickly remove all .csv and .xml files and start from a fresh state. <br/>
+In CMD from the directory containing the required files run:
+        `powershell .\reset.ps1`